-Dr. Maria Y. Rodriguez will join the Silberman School of Social Work in Fall 2016 as Assistant Professor.
-Immediately prior to joining Silberman, Professor Rodriguez completed her doctoral work at the University of Washington School of Social Work (Seattle, WA) in June 2016.
+Dr. Maria Y. Rodriguez joined the Silberman School of Social Work faculty in Fall 2016 as an Assistant Professor.
+Prior to joining Silberman, Professor Rodriguez earned her doctorate at the University of Washington School of Social Work (Seattle, WA) in June 2016.

 Dr. Rodriguez’s research focuses on the relationships between housing (in)security and inequality in America.
 Her dissertation project investigated housing security outcomes among Latino families in the Pacific Northwest participating in a federally-sponsored foreclosure mitigation program, National Foreclosure Mitigation Counseling (NFMC).
 In order to develop the most comprehensive insights, she used three distinct methods of analysis: spatial analysis of Washington State’s 2008-2013 foreclosure data; cutting-edge computer-aided discourse analysis of Congressional and Senate hearing records pertaining to NFMC; and statistical analysis of large datasets covering NFMC’s implementation in one predominantly Latino Washington State community.

 The approach Dr. Rodriguez took with her dissertation reflects her ongoing enthusiasm for tracing social policy across its multiple levels and spheres of impact – what she calls “the 10,000-foot view all the way down to the individual view.”
 In all her work, she aims to illustrate the links between policymakers’ assumptions and expectations and the effects their policies have on vulnerable households.
 Dr. Rodriguez is a highly accomplished young scholar, whose multi-dimensional research has broken ground at the intersection of data science, social policy, and social welfare practice.